smarty/changelog/cloud/us-autocomplete-api.md

 # Changelog - [US Autocomplete API](https://www.smarty.com/docs/cloud/us-autocomplete-api)

+The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
 All notable changes to the US Autocomplete API will be documented in this file.

-The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).
+## Important Note:
+`US Autocomplete API` has been deprecated.
+This API is accessed with the following URL: `us-autocomplete.api.smarty.com/suggest` We suggest you contact Smarty support for assistance in migrating to `US Autocomplete Pro`.

 ## UNRELEASED